Syneation/FlexuraNote/README.md

-# FusionNote
+# FlexuraNote
 # EN
-# What is FusionNote ?
+# What is FlexuraNote ?
 this text editor is much better than the old Notepad+, or better yet, just notepad.
-I hope you enjoy using FusionNote :)
+I hope you enjoy using FlexuraNote :)

-# About FusionNote
+# About FlexuraNote
 In this text editor, you can change the color, font and foreground color of the text, you can also change the alignment, add an image to your text.

 # Hints